Client Management

 Quick Stats cards

-Below the follow-ups section, three cards give you an instant read on each client relationship.
+At the top of the Activity tab, three cards give you an instant read on each client relationship.
 These update automatically based on your data, so there is nothing to configure.

 Last Activity